Facilities and expertise in Health and Wellbeing

 Undergraduate

-Develop your skills in healthcare with the outstanding facilities at Staffordshire University.
+Develop your skills in healthcare with the outstanding facilities at University of Staffordshire.

-Our complete range of dedicated clinical facilities include simulated wards, virtual and augmented reality technology and industry-standard analytical and medical equipment that puts you in the heart of healthcare environments while you’re studying.
+Our complete range of dedicated clinical facilities include simulated wards, virtual and augmented reality technology, simulated living spaces and industry-standard analytical and medical equipment that puts you in the heart of healthcare environments while you’re studying.
 For example, we have a full training ambulance so students can prepare for real life scenarios using the equipment they will find when they go on to placement and in to practice.

 Centre for Health Innovation